 If You disable Your web browser’s ability to accept cookies You still will be able to browse our Sites, but might not be able to access or take advantage of the many Service features.

 We use third-party vendors and hosting partners to provide services.
-Data relating to Users and their organisations is transferred to or mirrored on servers within the European Union.
-We reserve the right to transfer or mirror data to servers outside the European Union.
+Data relating to Users and their organisations is transferred to or mirrored on servers within the UK and European Union.
+We will not transfer or mirror data to servers outside the UK or the European Union with your express permission.

 We will apply all reasonable measures to ensure that data held on Our servers is secure but cannot guarantee that security measures will not be breached.